Team-SSOK/ssok-frontend/ssok/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Project Guidelines

+### Font Usage

+This project uses the Kakao font family globally.
+To maintain consistent typography:

+- Always use the custom `Text` component from `@/components/TextProvider` instead of React Native's default Text.
+- Use predefined typography styles from `@/theme/typography` for consistent text styling.
+- See the [Font Guide](docs/FontGuide.md) for detailed instructions on using fonts in this project.

 ## Get a fresh project

 When you're ready, run: